-Birding in Lake Mburo, Uganda.
+Birding in Lake Mburo National Park

 The Kyempitsi trail allows access to aquatic habitats around Lake Mburo.
-The swamp along the Lake is good to look for some of the Papyrus Gonolek vocalize from the papyrus north of here in the morning and respond readily to tape recordings.
-The elusive shoebill may also be observed but is irregular in the park.
+The swamp along the Lake is good to look for some of the Papyrus Gonolek vocalize from the papyrus North of here in the morning and respond readily to tape recordings.
+The elusive Shoebill may also be observed but is irregular in the park.
 There are a few more places further along the “lakeside trail” where the road passes lose to the papyrus.

 Continue on to the Kigambira Loop, which traverses a variety of productive habitats.
 Taller, mixed woodland in this area is home to the park’s most sought-after bird, the localized Red-faced Barbet.
 Scan tall Euphorbia trees for this species.
 Black-collared Barbet, common and widespread elsewhere in Africa, is also present here but scarce.
-Other interesting birds to watch for in this moist woodland include Long tailed warbler, Red-headed lovebird, Narina Trogon, Lead-coloured Flycatcher, Green-capped Eremomela and the Black Cuckoo-shrike.
+Other interesting birds to watch for in this moist woodland include Long tailed warbler, Red-headed Lovebird, Narina Trogon, Lead-coloured Flycatcher, Green-capped Eremomela and the Black Cuckoo-shrike.

 Key bird Species in Lake Mburo National Park